hiiamboris/red-wiki/Red-View-architecture.md

 React
 -----
-The reactive actions can be defined directly in VID (with automatic attachement to nearest face) or can be specified directly using the REACT function.
+Reactive actions can be defined directly in VID (with automatic attachement to nearest face) or can be specified directly using the REACT function.

 Draw
 ----
 Draw is a Red dialect for 2D vector drawing.
 It can be specified in different ways:
 * in VID layouts
-* directly in `draw` property of any face object
+* directly in the `draw` property of any face object
 * using the DRAW function to draw directly onto an image

 OS-specific backends
 --------------------

-An internal API allows to implement as many backends as required for the View engine.
-The backend needs to be capable of extensive 2D drawing for complete support of Draw dialect.
+An internal API allows the implementation of as many backends as are needed for the View engine.
+A backend must  be capable of extensive 2D drawing for complete support of Draw dialect.

 ***
 Disclaimer

-VID, Draw and most of View design (except for the reactive parts) were created by Carl Sassenrath in Rebol.
-Red makes a new implementation of them, with some improvements when desirable and possible.
+The initial design of VID, Draw and most of View (except for the reactive parts) were created by Carl Sassenrath and implemented in Rebol.
+Red View is a completely new, independent implementation providing similar features with some improvements when desirable.
+Reactive actions being a prime example.